imtisaalm/ros2-nav2-sim/README.md

 # ros2-nav2-sim

 ROS 2 Jazzy + Gazebo Harmonic navigation simulation.
 Teleoperate a TurtleBot3, build a map with SLAM Toolbox, then run autonomous waypoint missions with Nav2.
-Fully simulated, no hardware required.

 ## What it does